vinaykakkad/notes/vault/dev.js.how-js-works.md

       - variables are stored as undefined
       - for functions the entire code is stored in memory
   - *phase 2*: execution
-    - line by line execution and variables are executed
+    - every context is executed line by line
-    - after function a new context(in call stack) is created and entire process is repeated
+    - when a function is called, a new context(in call stack) is created and entire process is repeated
-    - after returning the new context is deleted and control is returned back to global context
+    - when the function returns, the new context is deleted and control is returned back to global context

 ## Call Stack